gilt/tech-blog/_posts/20171215-career-structure.md

 7           | Senior Director                 | 25+
 8           | VP Engineering                  | ~80 (e.g. a engineering site / office)
 9           | SVP Engineering                 | ~150 (a Dunbar)

+* Accountability: what are the systems that you own / are responsible for.
+How critical are they to the business?

+One big learning is that these indicators are only _guidelines_.
+I dislike the idea of career advancement being a box-ticking exercise: there is a qualitative judgement that we as leaders need to apply, and sometimes a candidate's excellence in one area may make up for a deficit in another, or, make up for organisational blockers.
+For example, we once had a Director of Engineering with a small team of four or five reports; you could argue that this Director didn't have a large enough team to warrant the title.
+However, when we considered his technical ability, the scope of the role, the level of accountability, and, the fact that we would most like never have a class room size team in this area, we felt great about promoting.

+Qualitative judgement of levels is, of course, hard.
+One idea we found helpful was looking at _peer groups_, to ensure that staff at the same level are in the same peer group.
+If we found that a member of staff ended up grouped with other members who seem at a different level, we re-examine the case to make sure our evaluation has been correct and fair.

 ###  Rolling out a Career Path